Symptoms and diagnosis of prostate cancer

 - Will the tests definitely show if I have cancer or not?

 - How long will I have to wait before the tests?

 - How is prostate cancer confirmed?

 - Do I need treatment straight away?
-If not, how will you know when I
+If not, how will you know when I should have treatment?

 - If I need treatment, what are my treatment choices?

 - How successful is this treatment for my cancer?